rpuntaie/blog/cryptocurrency_as_money.rst

 - The power station decides to increase the price of LOCTRO to gain on the demand.
 - A local consumer bot on electricity (BOTTRO) sees changes in LOCTRO.
   It exchanges LOCTRO for FARTRO (farther away power station).
-  LOCTRO is a stable mix.
+- The bot is fast and humans will actually see no change in price in BOTTRO.
-- The bot is fast and humans will actually see no change in price in LOCTRO.
+  BOTTRO is a stable mix.
 - When all use more electricity, because suddenly everybody charges its electric car, a personal consumption avatar can swap BOTTRO's for other cryptos,